חיים דתיים - Religious Life

 Shabbat & Weekends

 One feels Shabbat approaching each Friday at Robert M. Beren Academy.
 The smell of Challot wafts through the halls.
 Weekly music and story-filled Oneg Shabbat programs inspire students in Early Childhood and the lower grades.
-Students in all grades study Parshat Hashavua.
+Students in all grades study Parashat Hashavua.
 ECE Shabbat parties include a Shabbat Ima and Abba, Kiddush, and candle lighting.

 On multiple Saturday nights during standard time, our TPG (Torah, Pizza & Gym) program provides Lower School students and their parents an opportunity to bond through Torah study, physical activity and refreshments.